django/channels/docs/tutorial/part_1.rst

 This tutorial is written for Channels 4.0, which supports Python 3.7+ and Django 3.2+.
-If the Channels version does not match, you can refer to the tutorial for your version of Channels by using the version switcher at the bottom left corner of this page, or update Channels to the newest version.
+If the Channels version does not match, you can refer to the tutorial for your version of Channels by using the version switcher at the bottom right corner of this page, or update Channels to the newest version.

 This tutorial also **uses Docker** to install and run Redis.
 We use Redis as the